 - The State of North Carolina shall provide compatible throughway, except on controlled access highways were bicycles are prohibited, to provide safe bicycle use

 - Cyclists have the right to operate on the highways at speeds less than normal motor vehicles

 - Cyclists should act responsibly to drive the vehicle safely with proper consideration to the rights of other motor vehicles and bicyclists and in proper compliance with the motor vehicle laws of North Carolina

 NC bicycle laws allow bicyclists the freedom to ride on and off road.
 The state does prohibit cycling on interstates and controlled access highways.
 A controlled access highway does not have any driveway connections or at-grade crossings or intersections.

-On average there are 20 cyclists killed in the state each year, with 1 out of 6 being under the age of 16.
-About 20-30% of all bicycle related injuries involve a collision with a motorized vehicle.
+On average there are 20 cyclists killed in the state each year, and sadly, one out of six deaths are children under the age of 16.
+About 20 to 30 percent of all bicycle related injuries involve a collision with a motorized vehicle.
 These injuries are usually very serious and sometimes even fatal.